thycotic/alm-docs/get-started/integ-active-dir/ad-tool.md

 # Active Directory Account Discovery Tool

-The AD Account Discovery Tool allows System Administrators to select any or all service Accounts within a specific domain and import them to ALM, where they can be managed by aassociating them with Workflow Templates and assigning Owners.
+The AD Account Discovery Tool allows System Administrators to select any or all service Accounts within a specific domain and import them to ALM, where they can be managed by associating them with Workflow Templates and assigning Owners.

 Located under Administration > Account Discovery, the tool presents a simple four-step process for bringing AD service Accounts under ALM management.